zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/complexproperty-method.md

 description: A Complex Type is a class that has no primary key defined.
 Complex Types are not currently implemented in Entity Framework Core.
 canonical: /configuration/fluent-api/complexproperty-method
 status: Published
-lastmod: 2023-10-24
+lastmod: 2025-07-11
 ---

 # EF Core Complex Property

-As of EF Core 8, it's now possible to specify a class or a structure as a [Complex Type](/model/complex-type).
-The following example specifies that the `Address` structure should be considered as a complex type:
+As of EF Core 8, it's now possible to specify a class or a struct as a [Complex Type](/model/complex-type).
+The following example specifies that the `Address` struct should be considered as a complex type:

 ```csharp
 public class Order